 Does VI-SA-GB have its own yachts?

-What are the facilities like on the VI-SA-GB yacht?
+What are the facilities like on UKSA yachts?

 The following plan and description is an example of the accommodation of a typical UKSA yacht.
 All UKSA yachts are Sail Training School boats and are therefore well used throughout a season."> Back to top

 What are the maximum and minimum numbers?

 Vi-sa-GB works on being able to take between 4 & 8 Visually impaired sailors to sea at any one time.
 The yachts VISA-GB use sleep a maximum of 9 people between 3 and 4 cabins.